GamerROMInc/Windows-11-Lite/README.md

 On RUFUS plug in your usb flash drive (8GB) and then press the select button to load your ISO.
 Once your ISO has been loaded ensure the below options are set to "GPT" and "UEFI (non CSM)" and then the file system format is on "NTFS" then click start (this will take some time to do, so please wait) you will know its done it will make a sound and the progress bar will show as DONE.

-This project was compiled by using NTLite witch you yourself can contribute to the project https://www.ntlite.com/ we are looking into other chipsets you can submit your request via our business email and we can work togehter to support other motherboards and chipsets.
+This project was compiled by using NTLite witch you yourself can contribute to the project https://www.ntlite.com/

 Business Email: gamerrominc@gmail.com